MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-oppty-summary.md

 # Opportunity summary not displayed in deal rooms

-This article helps you troubleshoot and resolve issues when the opportunity summary is not displayed in deal rooms.
+This article helps you troubleshoot and resolve issues when the opportunity summary isn't displayed in deal rooms.

 ## Who is affected?